-VI.
-Deployment of Less Lethal Munitions

-- A. Deputy(s) shall always have immediate lethal force backup. - B. If practical, a team of deputies will be involved in the deployment of lesslethal munitions. - C. Shotgun operator deploys the less lethal munitions - D. Cover officer will be prepared to use deadly force should the subject reasonably appear to become an immediate threat to the lives of those present.
+- III.
+Deployment of Less Lethal Munitions - A. Deputy(s) shall always have immediate lethal force backup. - B. If practical, a team of deputies will be involved in the deployment of less lethal munitions. - C. The less lethal operator deploys the less lethal munitions - D. Cover officer will be prepared to use deadly force should the subject reasonably appear to become an immediate threat to the lives of those present. - E. \\\\\ - F. Arrest team, consisting of preferably two deputies, will take control of the subject after he/she is incapacitated and handcuffed.